fossasia/flappy-svg/tasks/create_an_app/English.md

 - The source code of the App is Creative Commons licensed
 - Your name is in the [credits.html](http://fossasia.github.io/flappy-svg/credits.html) file - preferably with your website as link
-- The source code is provided as a pull request.
+- The source code is provided as a pull request to the master branch.
 - [Post improvement ideas of your app](https://github.com/fossasia/flappy-svg/issues)

 **Links/Tutorials:**